Lord Lieutenant of Ireland: Constitutional structure

-Lords Lieutenant were appointed for no set term but served for "His/Her Majesty's pleasure" (in reality, as long as wished by the British government).
+Lords Lieutenant were appointed for no set term but served for "His/Her Majesty's pleasure" (after 1688, really the pleasure of the Cabinet).
 When a ministry fell, the Lord Lieutenant was usually replaced by a supporter of the new ministry.

 Officeholders

 Until the 16th century, Anglo-Irish noblemen such as the 8th Earl of Kildare and the 9th Earl of Kildare traditionally held the post of Justiciar or Lord Deputy.
 From the Tudor reconquest of Ireland the post was increasingly given to Englishmen, whose loyalty to the Crown was not doubted.

 Although it was the faith of the overwhelming majority on the island of Ireland, Roman Catholics were excluded being able to hold the office from Glorious Revolution in 1688 until the Government of Ireland Act 1920.

 Until 1767 Lords Lieutenant did not live full-time in Ireland.
 Instead they resided in Ireland during meetings of the Irish Parliament (a number of months every two years).
-However the British cabinet decided in 1765 that full-time residency should be required to enable the Lord Lieutenant to keep a full-time eye on public affairs in Ireland.
+However the British cabinet decided in 1765 that full-time residency should be required to allow the Lord Lieutenant to keep a close eye on Irish affairs; this led to the Chief Secretary for Ireland becoming the effective "Ireland minister" at Westminster.

 Importance of the post

 The post ebbed and flowed in importance, being used on occasion as a form of exile for prominent British politicians who had fallen afoul of the Court of St. James's or Westminster.
 On other occasions it was a stepping stone to a future career.
 Two Lords Lieutenant, Lord Hartington and the Duke of Portland, went from Dublin Castle to 10 Downing Street as Prime Minister of Great Britain, in 1756 and 1783 respectively.

 By the mid-to-late 19th century the post had declined from being a powerful political office to that of being a symbolic quasi-monarchical figure who reigned, not ruled, over the Irish administration.
-Instead it was the Chief Secretary for Ireland who became central, with he, not the Lord Lieutenant, sitting on occasion in the British cabinet.
+Instead it was the Chief Secretary for Ireland who became central, with him, not the Lord Lieutenant, sitting on occasion in the British cabinet.